Going cashless in Japan

 Suica/Pasmo

-Charging your card is super easy – just add on the money at any ticket machine at the train station, or recharge at retailers that display the Suica logo.
+Charging your card is super easy – just add on the money at any ticket machine at the train station, or recharge at retailers that display the Suica/Pasmo logo.

 PayPay

-This is another easy-to-use cashless payment method that’s gaining traction in Japan.
-It works like a prepaid card and it’s available for smartphone users in Japan with no fees or minimum balance required to open an account.
+With the termination of the once-popular Line Pay service scheduled for April 30, 2025.
+There’s another easy-to-use method to go cashless in Japan that’s gaining traction.
+It works like a prepaid card and it’s available for users in English or Japanese with no fees or minimum balance required to open an account, however, there are some documents you need to have to use PayPay, check out the requirements here.

-To use, you can either scan a QR code at the cash register or the merchant scans a barcode that comes up on your app.
-Just lookout for the red P trademark to see where you can use PayPay.
+To use, you can scan a QR code at the cash register or the merchant can scan a barcode that comes up on your app.
+Just look out for the red P trademark to see where you can use PayPay.
 You can collect points each time you use PayPay.

 Wise debit card

 It’s pretty hard to get a debit card in Japan as a foreigner.
-Luckily for those of us who prefer cashless payment options, there is the Wise debit card.
+Luckily for those of us who want the option to go cashless in Japan, there is the Wise international debit card.
 Once you have a Wise account, you can order a debit card that can be used in 160 countries while holding 40 different currencies.

-In reality, there are more cashless payment options available in Japan than you could ever need.
+In reality, there are more options to go cashless in Japan available than you could ever need.
 Some of the other commonly accepted ones include R Pay, which is connected to Rakuten and allows you to earn Rakuten reward points.
 And Origami, which has tens of thousands of merchants in Japan.

 With all the above options widely accepted in Japan, which cashless payment option you should use is really up to you.
 The biggest differences between the options are their reward systems, coupon offerings and what discounts, if any, you can get on your purchases.
 We recommend visiting each platform’s website to see what the benefits are.